My Herbs Blog

 Then we raked them aside and let them dry in the grass.
 Mind you everything under the green hull turns black and dies because of the juglone and tannins in the hull, which is the exact part you want for your fungal remedy.
 Anyway, I believe we let them dry out for about a week, and then we gathered them in big buckets and took them to our basement.
 Here my husband washed each hull and scrubbed them with a wire brush.
 This was a time consuming process, needless to say.
 We then continued to dry them, on some sort of rack or screen; I can not quite remember, but I know that we left them alone for a month or two.
 They were collected around September and we ate them around the holidays.

 If you go to the video below, and see my Sheep Hill Herbs You Tube page, I also have a video on freezing slices of black walnut hulls.
-In the fall- I use the hulls fresh as long as they last.
+In the fall- I use the hulls fresh and for as long as they last.
 I will even store them in the refrigerator for a few months.
-If I have any skin itchiness, or flare, I cut the hull and rub the juice right on the spot.
+If I have any skin itchiness, or a flare, I cut the hull and rub the juice right on the spot.
 Most of my eczema has been on my hands, in-between my fingers.
 The juice stings if you have any skin problem, like ring-worm, or other creepy crawly thing going on.
 If your skin is healthy, it will stain with no feeling whatsoever.
-Usually a few applications, over a few days is enough to stop the microorganisms in their tracks and then "it" whatever that it is, fungus, bacteria, e
+Usually a few applications, over a few days is enough to stop the microorganisms in their tracks and then "it" whatever that it is, fungus, bacteria, or parasite dries up and new skin replaces it.

 Jenel Schaffer Videos on YouTube